amoe/acceleratedcpp/chapter-notes.md

 Some functions can use x.end() as an error code when they return.
 This is a funky solution to the lack of an Optional / Maybe type.

+Using stream iterators in <iterator>, you can wrap I/O streams in iterators.
+Using this call

+    copy(my_stream_iterator, sentinel, back_inserter(v));

+You can treat the stream as if it was just a container type.
+Sentinel is a magic value that seems equal to any stream iterator with an EOF condition.